-Skaftfell’s residency artists can have access to printing facilities located in the town’s Technical Museum.
-The facilities consist of several antique printmaking presses and tools which were owned by Dieter Roth.
+Skaftfell’s residency artists can have access to printing facilities, located in the town’s Technical Museum.
+The facilities consist of several antique printmaking presses and tools which were owned by the artist Dieter Roth.
 In addition there is a letterpress and basic tools for bookbinding.
 Working press equipment includes:

 The printmaking process consists of cutting or etching a printing surface in such a way that all the remains of the original surface is then the design to be printed.
 Print area width: 48cm maximum

 INTAGLIO COPPER PRINT PRESS